SamiPerttu/funutd/README.md

 - `tile_xy_in(x, y)` - for each fixed `z`, the `xy` plane is filled with copies of `(x, y)` sized rectangles, while moving in the `z` dimension produces infinite variation.
 Texture frequencies are rounded to the nearest whole number.
+- `tile_z_in(z)` - moving in the `xy` plane produces infinite variation, with the texture repeating at intervals of `z` along the `z` axis only.
+Texture frequencies are rounded to the nearest whole number.

 ## Future